pravega/pravega/documentation/src/docs/pravega-concepts.md

 - **Position:** Abstraction that represents where in a Stream a Reader is currently located.
 The position object can be used as a recovery mechanism by replacing the failed Reader by a new Reader by restoring the last saved successful read position.
 Using this pattern of persisting position objects, applications can be built guaranteeing exactly once Event processing by handling the Reader failure.

-- **ReaderGroups:** Readers are organized into ReaderGroups.
-A ReaderGroup is a named collection of Readers, which together perform parallel reads from a given Stream.
-When a Reader is created through the Pravega data plane API, the developer includes the name of the ReaderGroup associated with it.
-Pravega guarantees that each Event published to a Stream is sent to exactly one Reader within the ReaderGroup.
-There could be one or more Readers in the ReaderGroup and there could be many different ReaderGroups simultaneously reading from any given Stream.
+- **Reader Groups:** Readers are organized into Reader Groups.
+A Reader Group is a named collection of Readers, which together perform parallel reads from a given Stream.
+When a Reader is created through the Pravega data plane API, the developer includes the name of the Reader Group associated with it.
+Pravega guarantees that each Event published to a Stream is sent to exactly one Reader within the Reader Group.
+There could be one or more Readers in the Reader Group and there could be many different Reader Groups simultaneously reading from any given Stream.

-A ReaderGroup can be considered as a "composite Reader" or "distributed Reader", that allows a distributed application to read and process Stream data in parallel.
-A large amount of Stream data can be consumed by a coordinated group of Readers in a ReaderGroup.
-For example, a collection of Flink tasks processing Stream data in parallel using ReaderGroup.
+A Reader Group can be considered as a "composite Reader" or "distributed Reader", that allows a distributed application to read and process Stream data in parallel.
+A large amount of Stream data can be consumed by a coordinated group of Readers in a Reader Group.
+For example, a collection of Flink tasks processing Stream data in parallel using Reader Group.

 For more details on the basics of working with Pravega Readers and Writers, please see [Working with Pravega: Basic Reader and
 Writer](basic-reader-and-writer.md#working-with-pravega-basic-reader-and-writer).